contao/docs-archive/en/hooks/addComment.md

 addComment
 ----------

-The addComment hook is triggered when a comment is added.
+The ```addComment``` hook is triggered when a comment is added.
 It passes the ID of the record and the data array as arguments and does not expect a return value.
 It is available from version 2.8.2.

+### Example ###

 ```php
 // config.php